Resources and Opportunities

 • Planned use of Fellowship financial Award (budget)

-This second stage of the application process will be used to select Fellowship Program participants.
+This second stage of the application process is used to select Fellowship Program participants.

 The Fellowship award is a fixed amount of USD5,000.
 The mentee and mentor will agree on how these funds would best be used, which may include a visit by the mentor to the mentee’s institution or vice versa to work intensively together on the research project, for the purchase of project related software or datasets, publication or conference expenses, etc. The funds may not be used for salary cover for either the mentee or mentor.
 The funds will be issued in tranches according to the timeline for different activities and when funds will be required.
 Administrative processes for these tranches will not be onerous.